dancorrea86/Simples_Nacional_Calculator/readme.md

 ![alt text](./readme/terminal.png)

-The browser with the index.html is going to be the client-side and the python file "main.py" going to be the server-side the receives the http form and use the file "script.py" to make the calculation, that will return to the browser.
+The browser with the file 'index.html' is going to be the client-side and the python file "main.py" going to be the server-side the receives the http form and use the file "script.py" to make the calculation, that will return to the browser.